How to write website content that actually helps people

 Plan your website's content with purpose and context

 Purpose alone isn’t enough, though.
-Websites also exist in both the real and virtual worlds, shaped by the people reading them and the language they use, a context that informs what pages should say and how.
+Websites also exist in both the real and virtual worlds, shaped by the people reading them and the language they use, context that informs what pages should say and how.

 When all pages are treated the same, meaning starts to blur.
 Homepages have different assignments from about pages.
 And a resource meant to explain is necessarily distinct from a page meant to support decision-making.
 Lumping them all together often leads to vague language and missed expectations.

-So before you hit “publish,” take a step back and ask who this page is really for and why it needs to exist.
+So before you hit “publish,” take a step back and ask who this page is really for and why it needs to exist

 Guide, don’t push, your readers